 The Illinois Film Production Tax Credit Incentive Program currently allows for qualified productions to receive a 30% credit on qualified expenditures.

-During the 2021 Spring Session of the Illinois General Assembly, IPA partnered with business, industry and the labor in support of legislation to modestly expand the Film Incentive program, or Illinois Production+.
-The legislation sponsored by Senator Elgie Sims and Representative Will Davis can be found here: SB2181 and HB3251.
+During the 2022 Spring Session of the Illinois General Assembly, IPA partnered with business, industry and labor in support of legislation to modestly expand the Film Incentive program, or as we refer to it, Illinois Production+.
+The legislation was passed by both the House and Senate and was signed into law by Governor Pritzker.

 A modest expansion to allow for a *limited number of non-resident wages to qualify for the credit